Jeremy-Prior/TheKartozaHandbook/docs/src/company/kartoza/communication.md

 4. If you are stuck on something, project leads and management can be aware of which projects are having issues and plan accordingly.
 5. It creates a sense of 'togetherness' that is otherwise lost in a virtual company.

-For internal company communications, we have our lowest bar in Slack in terms of how much attention you need to pay to grammar and crafting beautiful prose.
+For internal company communications, we have our lowest bar in Google Chat in terms of how much attention you need to pay to grammar and crafting beautiful prose.

 ### Email